Tom Waldek, founder of The Human Origin

 Retained Advisory

 Ongoing.
 Available following Origin Work completion.
+Monthly leadership-table observation, direct access for critical decisions, quarterly pattern review.

 Your Organisation — A Pulse Check